gocd/developer.go.cd/source/writing_go_plugins/task/writing_go_task_plugins.md

 You can find the source of the sample Curl plugin mentioned earlier, [at this location](../go_plugins_basics.md#building_a_plugin).

 Let's see what it takes to implement a simple task plugin, one which takes a message from the user, and when executed, echoes that message back.
 We need to start with a Task interface implementation, with the config() method specifying the "message" field and the view() method specifying a UI for it.
-Do not forget to annotate the class with @Extension annotation, as specified in the [Go plugin basics page](../go_plugins_basics.md).
+Do not forget to annotate the class with @Extension annotation, as specified in the [GoCD plugin basics page](../go_plugins_basics.md).

 #### Version 1 - No validation